oclint/oclint-docs/rules/basic.rst

 **Since: 0.7**

+**Name: misplaced nil check**

 The nil check is misplaced.
 In Objective-C, sending a message to a nil pointer simply does nothing.
 But code readers may be confused about the misplaced nil check.

-This rule is defined by the following class: `oclint-rules/rules/basic/MisplacedNilCheckRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/basic/MisplacedNilCheckRule.cpp>`_
+This rule is defined by the following class: `oclint-rules/rules/basic/MisplacedNullCheckRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/basic/MisplacedNullCheckRule.cpp>`_

 **Example:**